Carrooi/Node-FsFinder/README.md

 	+ Type in readme

 * 1.4.0
-	+ Every regexp must be enclosed in <> (before this, dots meens everything, not dot)
+	+ Every regexp must be enclosed in <> (before this, dots means everything, not dot)
 	+ Every character, which does mean something in regexp and is not in <>, is escaped

-* 1.3.0 (it seems that I skiped this version, sorry)
+* 1.3.0 (it seems that I skipped this version, sorry)

 * 1.2.0
 	+ Added in, from methods